 We also saw how credentials stored as environment variables can be retrieved.
 It is very common and convenient, but far from being secure.
 Instead of using environment variables, it is possible to read the credentials on runtime (depends on your environment).
 In AWS you can use roles and KMS.
 In other environments, you can use 3rd party tools like Vault or credstash.

-Imperva is hosting a live webinar with Forrester Research on Wednesday March 27 1 PM PT on the topic, “Five Best Practices for Application Defense in Depth.”
-Join Terry Ray, Imperva SVP and Imperva Fellow, Kunal Anand, Imperva CTO, and Forrester principal analyst Amy DeMartine as they discuss how the right multi-layered defense strategy bolstered by real-time visibility to help security analysts distinguish real threats from noise can provide true protection for enterprises using open-source applications in the cloud (such as the Docker hosts above).
-Sign up to watch and ask questions live or see the recording!
+Check out the webinar with Imperva and Forrester Research on the topic, “Five Best Practices for Application Defense in Depth.”
+Listen to Terry Ray, Imperva SVP and Imperva Fellow, Kunal Anand, Imperva CTO, and Forrester principal analyst Amy DeMartine as they discuss how the right multi-layered defense strategy bolstered by real-time visibility to help security analysts distinguish real threats from noise can provide true protection for enterprises using open-source applications in the cloud (such as the Docker hosts above).
+Sign up to watch the recording!